mgsosna/ML_projects/README.md

 # Multivariate linear regression via gradient descent

 ## 1. Abstract
 This repository contains a function, `gd_lm`, that performs a linear regression via gradient descent on any-dimensional data.
+This function is an advancement on existing gradient descent work in its ease of visualizing the gradient descent process on any number of dimensions, observations, or strength of relationship in X, as well as easily adjusting how the algorithm works.
 The arguments for `gd_lm` are as follows:
 * `X`: input data
 * `y`: output data
 * `alpha`: the learning rate